Discover folk - the CRM for people-powered businesses

 Part 2.
 Metrics that help you understand your sales performance trends over time

 Sales performance metrics provide valuable insights into the health of your sales process and sales cycle length, showing whether you're improving, plateauing, or declining.
 By tracking these trends, you can identify patterns, make informed adjustments, and predict future outcomes.
+For teams of 20-50 people, folk CRM provides the ideal solution for tracking these performance trends with intuitive dashboards that make it easy for agency owners to monitor progress without overwhelming complexity.
 This involves four key metrics:

 - Leads by creation date,